 1201 S Rampart St.

-This new spot boasts major square footage and a serious chef at the helm.
+This spot boasts major square footage and a serious chef at the helm.
 Aaron Burgau (of Patois and Truburger fame) plays pitmaster here, riffing on traditional barbecue with flavorful additions like umami pickles and horseradish creme.
 All the favorites are here — ribs, brisket, barbecue chicken, pulled pork — as are distinctly Louisiana flavors like smoked boudin.

 4141 Bienville St.